cosmos/cosmos/README.md

 * [Zaki Manian](https://github.com/zmanian) of
-  [SkuChain](https://www.skuchain.com/) provided much help in formatting and wording, especially under the TMSP section.
+  [SkuChain](https://www.skuchain.com/) provided much help in formatting and wording, especially under the TMSP section
 * [Jehan Tremback](https://github.com/jtremback) of Althea and Dustin Byington for helping with initial iterations
+* [Andrew Miller](http://soc1024.com/) for feedback on consensus
 * Also thanks to [Bill Gleim](https://github.com/gleim) for various contributions.
 * TODO Your name and organization here if you want.